-France issues warrants for high-ranking Syrian officials
+France seeks ranking Syrian officials in detention deaths

-PARIS (AP) — France has issued international arrest warrants for three ranking Syrian officials, accusing them of complicity with crimes against humanity.
+PARIS (AP) — France has issued international arrest warrants for three ranking Syrian officials, accusing them of complicity with crimes against humanity in the deaths of a father and son who were detained in 2013 in a notorious government prison.

-The allegations were announced Monday by the International Federation for Human Rights, which brought the case in October 2016 on behalf of a French-Syrian father and son.
+The family of Mazen and Patrick Dabbagh learned over the summer they had died in prison after the Syrian government released an 8,000-strong list of deaths in detention.
+Both men were dual French-Syrian citizens who lived in Syria.

-The pair, Mazen and Patrick Dabbagh, were arrested and imprisoned by Syrian Air Force intelligence officers in November 2013.
-The family later learned they died in detention.
+The Syrian government never gave a reason for their detentions nor the specific causes of their deaths.
+Patrick Dabbagh was 20-years-old when he died weeks after his arrest; his father was 58, according to a death certificate that had November 2017 listed as when he died.

 Most Read Nation & World Stories